cadwiki/cadwiki/WebApplication/BlogApp/wwwroot/posts/How-to-reload-a-.dll-into-AutoCAD.md

 ## Command definitions
 ![This is a alt text.](/images/c-plus-plus.png "")
 The first concept topic is Command definitions.
-**An important note before we get started on command definitions.**
+**An important note before getting started on command definitions.**
 **This reloader solution makes use of custom AutoCAD Ribbons instead of AutoCAD command definitions.**
 **At the time of writing, I have not figured out how to use command definitions in a reloadable way.**
 Out of necessity, my current solution is just to remove command definitions and use the UiRibbon to drive my AutoCAD logic.
-Maybe in the future, we will be able to discover a way to reload command definitions.
+Maybe in the future, I will be able to discover a way to reload command definitions.
 For now, the UiRibbon seems to be the way to go.

-So, for this part of the solution we are going to write code to remove command defs.
+So, for this part of the solution I will post the code used to remove command defs.
 The AutoCAD .Net Api does not have a way to unload command definitions.
 However, there is a way to do this in C++ using some library code from AutoCAD's api.
-To do this you would also need to give all your commands a command group name.
+To do this, I made sure to give all my commands a command group name.
 The command group name is how the C++ code unloads the command.
-**Here's the needed C++ code if you're feeling adventurous and want to unload your commands.**
+**Here's C++ code I use to unload my commands.**
 ```
 #include "stdafx.h"
 #include <aced.h>